CronCats/docs/content/docs/croncat-dao.md

 Council Change: Adding/Removing council members only when deemed appropriate by DAO.

 ### Core Operations:
-Croncat core contracts have several variables that can be adjusted by the DAO to further align the needs of agents and applications.
+CronCat core contracts have several variables that can be adjusted by the DAO to further align the needs of agents and applications.
 The purpose was to allow cron to not have a static economic model, but rather adjust to the runtime needs.
 The following variables define the name, type and intent of each parameter.
 Note that these settings are only allowed to be adjusted by DAO founders, but can be voted upon by members.

 | Variable | Type | Description |
 |---|---|---|